asahi-alarm/asahi-alarm/README.md

 You can delete `/etc/pacman.d/mirrorlist.asahi` now.

-Install the new keyring package (will replace the legacy `asahilinux-keyring`):
+4. Install the new keyring package (will replace the legacy `asahilinux-keyring`):

 ```
 sudo pacman -S asahi-alarm-keyring
 ```

-Update
+5. Update

 ```bash
 sudo pacman -Syyu
 ```

+## New installs

+We have created new installer images, we are investigating hosting options at the moment.
+The files are too big to host on github releases, and free hosting plans would quickly run into bandwidth issues.

+## Contributing

+If you want to help, you can find us at https://github.com/asahi-alarm or on matrix https://matrix.to/#/#asahi-alarm:matrix.org